onurhuseyincantay/CoreData_Sample/README.md

 Argument | Description
 ------------ | -------------
 -com.apple.CoreData.ConcurrencyDebug 1 | Throws an exception whenever your app access a managed object context or managed object from a wrong dispatch queue
--com.apple.CoreData.SQLDebug 1 | 1,2 or 3 for a more verbose output, logs in console how CoreData manages SQL fetches, details about queries, etc.
+-com.apple.CoreData.SQLDebug 1 | 1, 2 or 3 for a more verbose output, logs in console about how CoreData manages SQL fetches, details about queries, etc.
 -com.apple.CoreData.MigrationDebug | Gives you insights in the console about exceptional cases as it migrates data

 ## Theading